UIUC-iSchool-DataViz/fall2021-acg-acu/week13/index.md

 examples: []
 ---

-# Week 13 - Dynamics and Interaction in D3
+# Dynamics and Interaction in D3

 This week we discussed how to develop dynamic D3 visualizations and interactivity in those visualizations, as well as how to use different scales